mfteuscher/BYU.CS-142/Lab 5 - Hotplate Simulator/README.md

 This program simulates the heating of a metal plate.
 A metal plate will heat up, and the temperature will be constantly changing for separate parts of the plate.
 When the plate finally stabilizes in temperature, the loops end, and the results are output to a file.
-This lab is mostly for the purpose of understanding loops.
+There is also an input file feature that is for testing purposes, to make sure the program works for different situations This lab is mostly for the purpose of understanding loops.

 ### Background